Stuck at Home? Try These 8 Inspiring and Interactive Virtual Museum Tours

 The United States Botanic Garden describes itself as a museum with a living collection.
 No visit to the Garden is ever exactly the same as something new is always in bloom.
 You can enjoy the beauty of the flora and fauna from home with a virtual 360 ° tour of the outdoor gardens and conservatory.

-Educators can collaborate with students while exploring these tours by using a Vibe interactive whiteboard .
+Educators can collaborate with students while exploring these tours by using a Vibe Board .
 With its simple set-up and interactive interface, you can easily work through problems and ideas with your students across digital lines.
 Check out our FAQs for teachers and school administrators to learn more, or request a demo .

 Vibe offers a collaborative solution combining an interactive digital whiteboard and innovative smart software.
 Increase engagement and efficiency at your brainstorming sessions, virtual training, and classroom sessions by integrating your favorite applications with video conferencing and an infinite, mess-free writing canvas!
 Collaborate today with Vibe.